THE Dandelion Muse is Charlotte Zolotow *, the renowned children’s book author, a Publisher Emerita, and retired HarperCollins VP.

 * Charlotte Zolotow passed away peacefully in her sleep at the age of 98 in November of 2013.

-“Just a moment” answered my knock.
-A quiver lightly crinkled the muffled words.
-A translucent reflection, mine, stared ghostlike back at me from the single pane of beveled glass in the upper half of the entrance door.
-In no hurry, I waited, well aware octogenarians moved slowly, deliberately.
+“Just a moment” answered my knock, a slight quiver crinkling the words.
+Ghost-like, my translucent reflection returned my stare from the entrance door’s pane of beveled glass.
+In no hurry, I waited patiently, well aware octogenarians moved slowly, deliberately.

-The door finally opened and the owner of the voice greeted me, “Yes?”
+The door opened and the owner of the voice greeted me, “Yes?”

 Decades of wear and tear rested comfortably on Charlotte Zolotow’s face, her expression a blend of anticipation and uncertainty.